Cheroptera/Cheroptera/README.md

 - 👋 Hi, I’m @Cheroptera
 - 👀 I’m interested in tech, music, art, design, nature, video games, jewellery making and board games.
-- 🌱 I’ve changed career from teaching languages and producing music to programming.
+- 🌱 I’ve changed career from linguistics and music production to programming.
 - 💞️ I’m looking to collaborate on projects where I can use my creativity.